hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 ~> **Note:** `geo_backup_enabled` is only applicable for DataWarehouse SKUs (DW*).
 This setting is ignored for all other SKUs.

 * `ledger_enabled` - (Optional) A boolean that specifies if this is a ledger database.
-This cannot be changed after the database has been created.
 Defaults to `false`.
+Changing this forces a new resource to be created.

 * `license_type` - (Optional) Specifies the license type applied to this database.
 Possible values are `LicenseIncluded` and `BasePrice`.